-In this section, we show that any positive function $u$ satisfying (\ref{eq1.1}) has a finely-continuous version on $E_\nu$ which admits a Feynman-Kac representation.
-This results plays a pivotal role is in the proof of the strong maximum principle.
+In this section, we show that any function $u$ satisfying (\ref{eq1.1}) has a finely-continuous version on $E_\nu$, which admits a Feynman-Kac representation.
+This result plays a pivotal role in the proof of the main result of the paper.

-We start with giving a precise meaning to (\ref{eq1.1}).
+We start with providing rigorous meaning to (\ref{eq1.1}).
 Set